Adel-Moumen/fast_sligru/README.md

-# stabilised light gated recurrent units for speech recognition
+# Stabilised Light Gated Recurrent Units for Speech Recognition

 Will be updated soon! 🤖